codeigniter4/CodeIgniter4/user_guide_src/source/database/query_builder.rst

     .. literalinclude:: query_builder/026.php

-    .. warning:: If you are using user-supplied data within the string, you MUST escape the data manually.
+    .. warning:: If you are using user-supplied data within the string, you MUST escape the values and protect the identifiers manually.
 Failure to do so could result in SQL injections.

         .. literalinclude:: query_builder/027.php